garysweaver/modelist/README.md

 Example output:

+    (...example data from models and attributes...)
+    ---

+    FAILED: MyModel

+    ---
+    MyModel.last.some_associations: PG::Error: ERROR:  operator does not exist: character varying = integer LINE 1: ...oobars"  WHERE "foobars"."my_model_id" = 7
+                                        ^
+    (...continued and backtrace...)
+    ---
+    (...more errors...)

+    Passed (258):
+    ---
+    AnotherGoodModel
+    GoodModel
+    ...

+    Warnings (123):
+    ---
+    Foo.first was nil.
+Assuming there is no data in the associated table, but please verify.
+    ...

+    Failed (85):
+    ---
+    Bar
+    Foobar
+    MyModel

-Specify '--output-file' to provide an pathname of an errors file.
+Specify --output-file to provide an pathname of an errors file.

 ### API